MEASURE:

 For the two on this list that do apply to Preserve, our products continue to have an impact once they are out of our hands and we currently do not measure this.
 The water someone heats to shave, the soap someone chooses to do dishes, whether dishwashers are run full or nearly empty – all of these have external implications for how the use of our products can contribute to CO2 emissions.
 We also haven’t included, for now at least, the impact of the disposal (or recycling) of our products.
 These are areas that we will continue to consider and address as part of the next steps in our Net Zero journey.

-Our hope is that by overestimating our footprint within the boundaries laid out above and through working with partners like SeaTrees, we can not only offset the minimum of our footprint, but also go beyond and make a climate positive impact.
+Our hope is that by overestimating our footprint within the boundaries laid out above and by working with partners like SeaTrees, and engaging in additional offsets for partners such as Amazon, we go beyond offsetting our minimum footprint and make a climate positive impact.

-Our 2020 footprint, calculated within the boundaries, totaled 712.86 metric tonnes of carbon.
-You can see our footprint and the breakdown here.
+Our 2023 footprint, calculated within the boundaries, totaled 1,090 metric tonnes of carbon.